amir511/Kivy-learning-guide/Kivy_Summary.md

 #....
 from kivy.clock import Clock
 # Method 1:
-event = Clock.schedule_interval(function, interval)   # This method will trigger the function every some interval
+event = Clock.schedule_interval(function, interval)   # This method will trigger the function every some interval (seconds)

 # But the function passed here must have a patameter of delta time as an argument in its signature